eclipse-tractusx/item-relationship-service/docs/concept/#333-Policy-hub-concept/#333-policy-hub-concept.md

 - [ ] Performance: A user who wants to register a policy with a maximum of 10 constraints in the Policy Store will receive feedback on whether the policy is valid in less than a second.
 - [ ] If a user registers one or more non-compliant policies, he receives a meaningful error message with instructions on how to correct the policy.
 - [ ] OpenAPI 3.0 endpoints contain a sufficient and meaningful description, including instructions how to correct policy.
-- [ ] the api endpoints implement a fail fast approach.
+- [ ] Fail fast strategy for api endpoints is implemented.
 If several policies are registered and at least one policy is not valid, all policies are not accepted.

 ## Out of scope
 - Fixing bugs in PolicyHub